serioja90/ztimer/README.md

 ```

-By default **Ztimer** will run at maximum 20 notifications concurrently, so that if you have 100 notifications to be
+By default **Ztimer** will run at maximum 20 jobs concurrently, so that if you have 100 jobs to be
 executed at the same time, at maximum 20 of them will run at the same time.
-This is necessary in order to prevent uncontrolled
-threads spawn when many notifications have to be sent at the same time.
+This is necessary in order to prevent uncontrolled threads spawn when many jobs have to be sent at the same time.

-Anyway, you can change the concurrency by calling `Ztimer.concurrency = <concurrency>`, where `<concurrency>` is the maximum number
-of `Ztimer` workers allowed to run in parallel (ex: `Ztimer.concurrency = 50`).
+Anyway, you can change the concurrency by calling `Ztimer.concurrency = <concurrency>`, where `<concurrency>` is the maximum number of `Ztimer` workers allowed to run in parallel (ex: `Ztimer.concurrency = 50`).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/serioja90/ztimer.
-This project is intended to be a safe,
-welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.